-The Spirit of Southern Africa is a luxury fly-in African safari which departs from and returns to Johannesburg.
-It offers an authentic African safari experiences in combination with Sossusvlei in Namibia and the Okavango Delta in Botswana.
+The Spirit of Southern Africa is a luxury fly-in African safari which departs from and ends in Johannesburg.
+It offers authentic safari experiences in four different Southern Africa countries.

 In South Africa, the safari visits the Mpumalanga highlands, Greater Kruger National Park, Cape Town and the Cape winelands.
 In Namibia, visits are made to Swakopmund, Sossusvlei and Windhoek.
 In Botswana, the safari visits the Okavango Delta and, in Zambia, the Victoria Falls.

-Guests will be met and welcomed on arrival at O R Tambo International Airport in Johannesburg, from where the African safari makes its way east, traversing the towns of Witbank and Belfast en route to Dullstroom.
-Before reaching Dullstroom a visit is made to the Bird of Prey & Rehabilitation Center, where a large number of different raptor species may be viewed.
+Guests will be met and welcomed on arrival at O R Tambo International Airport in Johannesburg, from where the safari makes its way east, traversing the towns of Witbank and Belfast en route to Dullstroom.
+Before reaching Dullstroom, a visit is made to the Bird of Prey & Rehabilitation Center, where a large number of different raptor species may be viewed.
 Dullstroom dates back to the early 1880's, when Dutch settlers made their way to the 'place of eternal mist’.
 The town is situated at 2 100m above sea level, making it one of the highest towns in the country.
 The architecture in the town is a mixture of 19th and 20th century.
-A short distance outside Dullstroom is the Walkersons’s Highland Estate, one of the finest country estates in South Africa.
+A short distance outside Dullstroom is Walkersons,, one of the finest country estates in South Africa.

 A last morning game drive is followed by a late breakfast.
 Guests are then transferred to Kruger Mpumalanga Airport for a flight to Cape Town.
 Guests will be met when they arrive in Cape Town and transferred to their hotel, which is situated on Cape Town's famous V & A Waterfront.
 The late afternoon is spent at leisure in South Africa’s Mother City.

 The morning is devoted to a cable car ride to the top of Table Mountain.
-The main feature of this mountain is a level plateau of three kilometers, bordered to the east by Lions Head and to the west by Signal Hill.
+The main feature of this mountain is a level plateau of three kilometers, bordered to the east by Devil's Peak and to the west by Lion's Head and Signal Hill.
 Table Mountain is one of the most recognizable natural landmarks in the world and has recently been voted one of the seven natural wonders of the world.
-The cable car ride lasting about five minutes, offers exceptional views across the city of Cape Town, as well as Robben Island.
-On reaching the summit some time is devoted to visiting different viewpoints, from which spectacular views of the Cape Peninsula may be enjoyed.The tour then makes its way to the Kirstenbosch Botanical Gardens.
-The gardens cover an area of 528 hectares including 36 hectares of cultivated garden and are a celebration of South African flora, showcasing only indigenous South African plants.
+The cable car ride, which lasts about five minutes, offers exceptional views across the city of Cape Town and Robben Island.
+On reaching the summit, some time is devoted to visiting different viewpoints, from which spectacular views of the Cape Peninsula may be enjoyed.The tour then makes its way to the Kirstenbosch Botanical Gardens.
+The gardens cover an area of 528 hectares, including 36 hectares of cultivated gardens, and are a celebration of South African flora, showcasing only indigenous South African plants.
 Fynbos, proteas, cycads and rolling lawns are intermingled with streams and ponds.
 The gardens are home to a great diversity of birds and some incredible views may be enjoyed across the Cape Flats from its upper slopes.
 Following the Kirstenbosch visit, we make our way back to our accommodations.

-The morning is devoted to an excursion to the famous Sossusvlei sand dunes, said to be some of the highest in the world and later Sesriem Canyon.
-The name of ‘Sossusvlei’ applies to an area that encompasses the great plain of the Tsauchab River, together with the red dunes that march along like giant sentinels to the south and north of the plain.
-After an excursion into the dunes and where guests will have the opportunity to explore the area on foot, it’s on to Sesriem Canyon.
-The canyon begins as an almost imperceptible but nevertheless deep cleft in level, stony ground, and then widens until it finally flattens out onto the plain.
-Because it is so deep and sheltered, it often holds water well into the dry season, an invigorating sight in a barren and stark environment.
-During the afternoon we return to the lodge and after some time for relaxation, the nearby area is explored by quad bike.
+The morning is devoted to an excursion to the famous Sossusvlei sand dunes, said to be some of the highest in the world, and then a visit to Sesriem Canyon.
+The name ‘Sossusvlei’ applies to an area that encompasses the great plain of the Tsauchab River, along with the red dunes that march along like giant sentinels to the south and north of the plain.
+After an excursion into the dunes where guests will have the opportunity to explore the area on foot, it’s on to Sesriem Canyon.
+The canyon begins as an almost imperceptible but nevertheless deep cleft in the level, stony ground, and then widens until it finally flattens out onto the plain.
+Because it is so deep and sheltered, it often holds water well into the dry season - an invigorating sight in this barren and stark environment.
+During the afternoon, we return to the lodge and, after some time for relaxation, the nearby area is explored by quad bike.

-Guests are transferred to Windhoek airport for a flight to Maun and from there a light charter connection into the Okavango Delta, where an afternoon safari is conducted on open 4x4 vehicles by local rangers and trackers.
+Guests are transferred to Windhoek Airport for a flight to Maun and from there a light charter connection into the Okavango Delta, where an afternoon safari is conducted in open 4x4 vehicles by local rangers and trackers.
 The area was once part of Lake Makgadikgadi, an ancient lake that dried up some 10 000 years ago.
-Today the Okavango River has no outlet to the sea, instead it empties into the sands of the Kalahari, irrigating 15 000 km ² of the desert.
+The Okavango River has no outlet to the sea.
+Instead, it empties into the sands of the Kalahari, irrigating 15 000km² of the desert.
 The waters of the Okavango Delta are subject to seasonal flooding, which begins about mid-summer in the north and six months later in the south (May/June).

-Two game activities in one of Africa's most unspoiled wilderness areas, is the focus of the day.
-The game activities include open 4x4 safaris, as well as mokoro ‘traditional wooden canoe’ rides along the reed-lined channels of the Delta.
-The Delta environment has large numbers of rare animal species, such as crocodile, red lechwe, sitatunga, elephant, wild dog, buffalo, wattled crane, many more common mammals and amazing bird life.
-The best time for game viewing in the Delta is during the May-October period, as animal life is concentrated in these flooded areas when the remainder of the bush is very dry and harsh.
+Two game activities in one of Africa's most unspoiled wilderness areas are the focus of the day.
+The game activities include open 4x4 safaris and motorized boat cruises along the reed-lined channels of the delta.
+The delta environment has large numbers of rare animal species, such as crocodile, red lechwe, sitatunga, elephant, wild dog, buffalo, wattled crane, many more common mammals and amazing bird life.
+The best time for game viewing in the delta is during the May-October period, as animal life is concentrated in these flooded areas when the remainder of the bush is very dry and harsh.

-The day is devoted to safaris, bush-walks and Mokoro rides on the waterways of the Okavango.
-All game activities focus on interpretive viewing on the abundance of mammal and bird species, which call the labyrinth of channels and Islands home.
-From the majesty of the Big Five to the elusive ways of the Puku.
-The secrets of the wilderness unfold in the company of an experienced ranger, gliding silently in a pole propelled Mokoro close to the dense reed beds lining the waterway and with the sounds of Africa in your ears is an experience sure to be remembered.
+The day is devoted to safaris and motorized boat cruises on the waterways of the Okavango.
+All game activities focus on interpretive viewing on the abundance of mammal and bird species, which call the labyrinth of channels and islands home.
+From the majesty of the Big Five to the elusive ways of the Puku, the secrets of the wilderness unfold in the company of an experienced ranger.

-The morning is devoted to a guided tour of the mighty Victoria Falls, previously one of the seven natural wonders of the world.
-The falls lie within the local ‘Mosi-oa-Tunya’ National Park, that name meaning ‘the smoke that thunders’, which is the name the local peoples have used for the falls for many generations.
-The sanctuary affords incredible views and during the dry season we make our way across to Livingstone Island, for a heart-stopping peek into the churning chasm below.
-There is also a curio market at the entrance to the falls and guests may take some time to view the different arts and crafts on display, before returning to the hotel.In the late afternoon a sunset cruise is enjoyed on the mighty Zambezi River.
+The morning is devoted to a guided tour of the mighty Victoria Falls, one of the seven natural wonders of the world.
+The falls lie within the local Mosi-oa-Tunya National Park.
+The name translates to ‘the smoke that thunders’, which is the name that locals have used for the falls for many generations.
+The sanctuary affords incredible views and, during the dry season, you can make your way across to Livingstone Island for a heart-stopping peek into the churning chasm below.
+There is also a curio market at the entrance to the falls and guests may take some time to view the different arts and crafts on display before returning to the hotel.In the late afternoon, a sunset cruise is enjoyed on the mighty Zambezi River.
 Traditional cocktails and snacks are served aboard the river boat.
-The sight of the sun setting over one of Africa's most impressive areas will surely be remembered for a lifetime.
+The sight of the sun setting over one of Africa's most impressive attractions will surely be remembered for a lifetime.

 The morning is devoted to an elephant-back safari in a wilderness area not far from Livingstone.
-On arrival at the venue guests will enjoy a short presentation about the project, as well as be given a short lesson on how to interact with the elephants, after which the safari begins.
+On arrival at the venue, guests will enjoy a short presentation about the project and be given a short lesson on how to interact with the elephants, after which the safari begins.
 An experienced elephant minder accompanies each elephant and client.
 The route follows a trail through the surrounding woodland and might include a stop along the banks of the Zambezi River.
-Riding silently atop a gigantic pachyderm, is certainly an experience of a lifetime.
+Riding silently atop a gigantic pachyderm is certainly the experience of a lifetime.
 Your safari ends with a short training session and interaction with the elephants, which is followed by a late breakfast or early lunch.
 Guests then return to the hotel, where the remainder of the day is spent at leisure.